-(1) Includes \$104,000 for professional services in connection with the audit of Alaska Airlines 401(k) plans.
-Also includes fees for professional services in connection with the private placement and registration of our \$150 million convertible notes.

-- (3) Fees for professional services in connection with the audit of the security costs incurred as reported to the Transportation Security Administration, and accounting and reporting issues related to the airline government assistance. - (4) Fees for professional services in connection with audits of various fees paid to the government.
+- (1) Includes \$104,000 for professional services in connection with the audit of Alaska Airlines 401(k) plans.
+Also includes fees for professional services in connection with the private placement and registration of our \$150 million convertible notes. - (2) Fees for professional services in connection with tax consulting, planning and tax return review. - (3) Fees for professional services in connection with the audit of the security costs incurred as reported to the Transportation Security Administration, and accounting and reporting issues related to the airline government assistance.